-8.7 ON SITE SUPERVISION
+8.5 ON SITE SUPERVISION

-Regular site supervision is essential to ensure all potentially damaging activities near to trees are correctly supervised.
-A pre start meeting will occur to ensure all parties are aware of their responsibilities relating to tree protection on site; this will include a site induction for key personnel.
+Regular site supervision is essential to ensure all potentially damaging activities near to trees are properly supervised.
+A pre start site meeting MUST occur to ensure all parties are aware of their responsibilities relating to tree protection on site; this MUST include a site induction for key personnel.

-8.8 OTHER TREE PROTECTION PRECAUTIONS
+8.6 OTHER TREE PROTECTION PRECAUTIONS

-- NO fires lit on site within 20 metres of any tree to be retained. - NO fuels, oils or substances with will be damaging to the tree shall be spilled or poured on site. - NO storage of any materials within the root protection zone.
+- NO fires lit on site within 20 metres of any tree to be retained. - NO fuels, oils or substances which will be damaging to the tree shall be spilled or poured on site. - NO storage of any materials within the root protection zone.

-8.9 HARD / SOFT LANDSCAPING NEAR RETAINED TREES
+8.7 HARD / SOFT LANDSCAPING NEAR RETAINED TREES

-All new pathways and hard landscaping areas within the Root Protection Areas (RPA's) of the retained trees MUST be designed using no-dig, up and over construction techniques, and be specified in close co-ordination with the retained Arboriculturalist.
+All new pathways and hard landscaping areas within the Root Protection Areas (RPAs) of the retained trees MUST be designed using no-dig, up and over construction techniques, and be specified in close co-ordination with the retained Arboriculturalist.
 Porous materials MUST also be used when surfacing near the trees.
 No machinery will be used for this work, which MUST all be done by hand.

-8.10 DISMANTLING PROTECTIVE BARRIERS
+8.8 DISMANTLING PROTECTIVE BARRIERS